-Community Literacy of Ontario has been funded by the Ministry of Training, Colleges and Universities to develop this online training module, which will look at Ontario’s Literacy and Basic Skills (LBS) programs’ assessment requirements, practices and tools.
-Assessment is one of the five services provided by LBS Service Delivery Agencies (along with Information and Referral, Learner Plan Development, Training, and Exit and Follow-up).
+Community Literacy of Ontario has been funded by the Ministry of Training, Colleges and Universities to develop this online training module to look at Ontario’s Literacy and Basic Skills (LBS) programs’ information and referral requirements, practices and tools.
+Information and Referral (I & R) is one of the five services provided by LBS Service Delivery Agencies (along with Assessment, Learner Plan Development, Training, and Exit and Follow-up).

 Information and Referral is the first of the five services provided by LBS Service Delivery Agencies.
 Why do we say it is the first service?
-It is listed first in the LBS Service Provider Guidelines which can be found at www.tcu.gov.on.ca/eng/eopg/publications/2013-2014_lbs_sd_guidelines.pdf.
+It is listed first in the LBS Service Provider Guidelines.
 It is also the first service we provide to individuals, partner agencies and the community.
 It is said “first impressions last the longest,” so, as our I & R service is the first exposure others have of us, it is critical.

 As its name implies, the I & R service incorporates two activity areas: